Legalization Helps Police Solve More Serious Crimes

 Human Rights Watch activist, Tess Borden also documented that nationwide the number of arrests due to marijuana possession has increased by thirteen percent this year.
 Borden comments that “most people don’t assume drug possession is the number one public safety concern,” although, from these drastic results, the data seems to prove otherwise.

-A number of states are currently debating the pros and cons of legalization as they vote on marijuana-related bills in Rhode Island, Utah, Michigan, and Illinois.
+A number of states are currently debating the pros and cons of legalization and police as they vote on marijuana-related bills in Rhode Island, Utah, Michigan, and Illinois.
 If legalization passes in these debating states, all recreational cannabis use can be legal as early as the month of November.
 For more education on legalization, CBD and more, contact Go Green Botanicals.